Alab-NII/mrc-ablation/code/readme.md

-# Input Ablation for Machine Reading Comprehension using BERT
+# Input Ablation for Machine Reading Comprehension

 Our codebase is extended from [huggingface's BERT implementation](https://github.com/huggingface/transformers) (originally `huggingface/pytorch-pretrained-bert` as of Nov.
 2018).